thomasbergernz/versitygw/Home.md

 Welcome to the versitygw wiki!

-This guide is intended to help both users and developers getting started with versitygw.
-Please open an issue if you find any bugs in the gateway or documentation.
-An issue can also be opened for any feature requests.
+_This guide is intended to help both users and developers getting started with versitygw.<br>Please open an issue if you find any bugs in the gateway or documentation or to request a new feature._

 The Versity Gateway: A High-Performance Open Source S3 to Storage System Translation Tool

+Goals:

+A simple to deploy S3 gateway service that scales to meet any workload demands.
+From a simple local S3 dev server to a high throughput enterprise cluster service, the versitygw gateway should meet all workload needs.

+Flexible licensing to encourage community adoption and contributions.

 Background: